dwarvesf/playground/Engineering/URL Redirect vs. Rewrite; What’s the difference?.md

 ---
-tags: engineering, web, URL Redirect, URL Rewrite
+tags:
+  - engineering
+  - web
+  - url-redirect
+  - url-rewrite
+  - http
 author: Tran khac Vy
 github_id: trankhacvy
-date: 2023-08-24
+date: 2023-09-06
 ---

-In the exciting world of creating websites and managing the computers that show them, we have two important ideas: redirect URLs and rewrite URLs.
+When working with websites and managing the computers that show them, we run into two important ideas: redirect URLs and rewrite URLs.
 These ideas are like tools that help us make websites work better for people.
 They help us make websites easier to find on search engines, and they help us make the paths on websites smoother.
 In this guide, we're going to explore these tools together.
 We'll learn what makes them different and how we can use them to make websites even cooler.

 ## Redirect URLs: Navigating the Path